2021 in Absolute Championship Akhmat: ACA 133: Bimarzaev vs. Lima

 Absolute Championship Akhmat 133: Bimarzaev vs. Lima was a mixed martial arts event held by Absolute Championship Akhmat on December 4, 2021, at the Sibur Arena in Saint Petersburg, Russia.

 Background

-A ACA Light Heavyweight Championship bout between the champion Muslim Magomedov and Grigor Matevosyan was slated to serve as the event headliner.
-However, has been postponed due to health reasons of the title holder..
-On November 29, it is announced that Apti Bimarzaev will fought against Elismar Lima in the main event.
+An ACA Light Heavyweight Championship bout between the champion Muslim Magomedov and Grigor Matevosyan was slated to serve as the event headliner.
+However, it had been postponed for health reasons of the title holder.
+On November 29, it was announced that Apti Bimarzaev would fight against Elismar Lima in the main event.